omkar-here/Quiz-App/README.md

 During the development process, I encountered several challenges and addressed them effectively:

-- **API Integration:** Fetching quiz questions from an external API required handling asynchronous operations and formatting the data for the application.
+- **API Integration:** When fetching quiz questions from an external API, there were challenges in dealing with asynchronous operations and decoding HTML Unicode in the fetched data. <br />
+ **Solution:**  To overcome this, I used React's state for efficient state management and integrated the ```he``` package from npm to decode HTML Unicode, ensuring the data's correctness.

 - **Responsive Design:** Achieving a seamless user experience on various devices demanded careful styling and responsive design techniques.
+  **Solution:**  To address this, I implemented a toggle feature that minimizes the navigation panel for mobile screens, significantly improving the application's responsiveness and user-friendliness..

-- **State Management:** Managing the application's state, including user data, quiz progress, and timers, was achieved using React's state and context API.
+- **State Management:** Managing the application's state, including user data, quiz progress, and timers, was achieved using React's state and context API.<br/>
+**Solution:** I used React's built-in tools to manage the app's data and made sure everything worked smoothly.
+This made it easier to handle the app's functions and data, and it helped things run more efficiently.

 ## Bonus

 While implementing the core requirements, I have also incorporated additional features to enhance the user experience: